 Ms. Keppler has a Master of Business Administration from the University of Southern California.
 She also holds a Bachelor of Science in Marketing from the University of Phoenix and an Associate’s of Science in Nuclear Medicine Technology.
 Ms. Keppler is also author of numerous scientific papers on clinical PET/radiopharmaceuticals and diagnostic imaging.

 MATTHEW WITMAN has more than fifteen years’ experience in business development and contract management/negotiation within the life sciences and commercial litigation industries.
 Mr. Witman's role at TD2 involves the oversight of preclinical and clinical proposals and contracts group, in addition to drafting, negotiating and managing internal and external contracts for TD2.

 Mr. Witman graduated with a Bachelor of Arts from Trinity College (CT) and has previously held paralegal and legal document preparer certifications

-SUSAN TESSMANN is Director of Clinical Operations at TD2 overseeing and managing the TD2 clinical team including project management, data management, and administrative functions.
-She has over 25 years of experience working in the CRO field, including seven years in Clinical Pharmacology running Phase I and Phase II clinical trials, nine years in Human Resources and eleven years in Preclinical Toxicology as department manager, supervisor, and surgical technician.
-Ms. Tessmann is a certified training facilitator and a certified Six Sigma Greenbelt.
+SUSAN TESSMANN serves as Director of Clinical Operations at TD2.
+Ms. Tessmann is responsible for overseeing and managing the TD2 clinical team including project management, data management, medival monitoring, clinical monitoring, and administrative functions.
+She has over 27 years of experience working in the CRO field, including eight years in Clinical Pharmacology running Phase I and Phase II clinical trials, eight years in Human Resources and eleven years in Preclinical Toxicology.